speciationgenomics/speciationgenomics.github.io/_pages/0_Logging_on.md

 ![](/images/putty/fig7.png)

 When you log in the next time, you can just click on the saved session and click load.
-If the DNS changed in the mean time (e.g. because we stopped the Amazon instance over night), you will need to replace the DNS by the new one.
+If the IP address changed in the mean time (e.g. because we stopped the Amazon instance over night), you will need to replace the IP address by the new one.
 I would then recommend to Save the changed settings.
 Then simply click Open to start the session.

 ![](/images/putty/fig8.png)

-If the DNS did not change and you just want to login again, you can also right-click on the putty symbol in the taskbar (provided that you have pinned it to the taskbar) and select the session.
+If the IP address did not change and you just want to login again, you can also right-click on the putty symbol in the taskbar (provided that you have pinned it to the taskbar) and select the session.

 ![](/images/putty/fig9.png)